"Time is the cellmate who sodomizes us all."

 The old man shrugged, "How the hell should I know?
 I'm just an old man, make that a foolish old man who has never been able to fathom in the least all of the mysteries of womanhood.
 I loved your mother with all my heart, yet never understood her in the least.
 Your sister cared for her as she was dying and listened to all her complaints but lacked my ability to decode what her mother was really saying."

 He looked at his son's mouth hanging open and knew he would have to explain things further, "Your mother wanted me to more like the man her father and her brothers were.
-She wanted a lawn mowing, furniture fixing, house painting, pick-up driving, bitch slapping, hard drinking, poker playing, God-fearing, bonafide HE man, and I wasn't none of that."
+She wanted a lawn mowing, furniture fixing, house painting, pick-up driving, bitch slapping, hard drinking, poker playing, God-fearing, bonafide HE man, and I wasn't any of that."

 "Mom?
-You're saying that my mother, the classic loving professor of English literature, secretly desired Stanley Kowalski to come in and slap her around some?"
+You're saying that my mother, the classic loving professor of English literature, secretly desired a Stanley Kowalski to come in and slap her around some?"

 "And, what's wrong with that?"